Simplicius of Cilicia: Life

-In the year 528 the emperor Justinian ordered that pagans should be removed from government posts.
-Some were robbed of their property, some put to death.
-The order specified that if they did not within three months convert to Christianity, they were to be banished from the Empire.
-In addition, it was forbidden any longer to teach philosophy and jurisprudence in Athens.
-Probably also the property of the Platonist school, which in the time of Proclus was valued at more than 1000 gold pieces, was confiscated; at least, Justinian deprived the physicians and teachers of the liberal arts of the provision-money which had been assigned to them by previous emperors, and confiscated funds which the citizens had provided for spectacles and other civic purposes.
-Seven philosophers, among whom were Simplicius, Eulamius, Priscian, and others, with Damascius, the last president of the Platonist school in Athens at their head, resolved to seek protection at the court of the famous Persian king Chosroes, who had succeeded to the throne in 531.
-But they were disappointed in their hopes.
-Chosroes, in a peace treaty concluded with Justinian c.
-533 stipulated that the philosophers should be allowed to return without risk and to practise their rites, after which they returned.
+of Gaza, and Damascius, the last president of the Platonist school in Athens, who was their head, hearing stories of how the famous Persian king Khosrow I, who had succeeded to the throne in 531, was a Platonic Philosopher King, decided to go to Persia.
+But they were disappointed in their hopes, finding adultery and other vices to be common in Persia, and finding that Khosrow’s knowledge was vacuous.
+After this, they returned to Rome, despite Khosrow’s affection for them.
+Nonetheless, Khosrow, in a peace treaty concluded with Justinian c.
+533 stipulated that the philosophers should be allowed to return, and to practice their rites in peace.
 Of the subsequent fortunes of the seven philosophers we learn nothing.
 As to his personal history, especially his migration to Persia, no definite allusions are to be found in the writings of Simplicius.
 Only at the end of his explanation of the treatise of Epictetus, Simplicius mentions, with gratitude, the consolation which he had found under tyrannical oppression in such ethical contemplations; which might suggest that it was composed during, or immediately after, the above-mentioned persecutions.